 Verve is a fantastic partner of BrillMedia.co’s.
-In this blog post about small business marketing, they make some fantastic points about the ways in which businesses can leverage the same advertising technologies that large enterprise advertisers are using.
+In this blog post about small business marketing, they make some fantastic points about the ways in which businesses can leverage geo-location data with the same advertising technologies that large enterprise advertisers are using.
 The tech is actually very easy to use and the results are very clear.

 Verve is one in a network of companies that compete in the hyperlocal marketing space.
 Others include Centro, RTBIQ, Factual, The Trade Desk and MediaMath, all partners with BrillMedia.co, that in some way enable hyperlocal campaigns to come to life.